Author, physician, and professor Rachel Naomi Remen has struggled with Chrohn's disease her whole life, which informed her view of life and medicine.

 She wrote a piece that makes a powerful distinction between traditional views of 'good' work, and articulates why you really shouldn't help people.

-Naomi explains that when you help people you treat them as if they're weak.
+1. When you help people, you treat them as if they're weak.

-This is why traditional aid has proven ineffective and unsustainable.
+This is why traditional aid and charity models have proven ineffective and unsustainable.

 Aid models are inherently designed to emphasize a group's perceived deficits, create a culture of dependency, reinforce imperialistic paradigms, and fail to create sustainable solutions.
 Instead, we need to adopt a truly people-centered approach.